lifecycle-project/ds-upload/DICTIONARY_CHANGELOG.md

 **LifeCycle variables**
 * art --> variable_id changed from **art** to **mar**

-  >note: be adviced: all harmonisations of all cohorts need te upload this variable again with the new name
+  >**be adviced**: all harmonisations of all cohorts need te upload this variable again with the new name
 * preg_plan --> values updated from ( 0 = No (not planned) / 1 = Yes (Planned, partly planned)) to ( 1 = Yes (Planned, partly planned) / 2 = No (not planned))

 **EUSILC variables (task 3.1.1)**